C-CoMP-STC/C-COMP_DeepDOM/README.md

 ## Untargeted Metabolomics (Dissolved)

 Data description and summary: This dataset includes 25 samples collected from various depths across 4 stations (2,7,15,23) that were measured using untargeted metabolomics in negative ionization mode using 7 T FT-ICR mass spectrometer (both direct infusion and liquid chromatography in some cases).
 See Longnecker et al. 2020 (doi: https://doi.org/10.1002/lol2.10149) for more information.
+Lead PI: Liz Kujawinski, Co-PI: Krista Longnecker

 The data are available on MetaboLights using the study number MTBLS1024 (<https://www.ebi.ac.uk/metabolights/MTBLS1024/files>).

 ## Mass Spectral Planktonic Lipidomes
 Data Description and summary: Holm et al. 2022 includes 104 (100 samples + 4 blanks) samples collected during the DeepDOM cruise.
 Lipids were extracted from 0.22 um pore-sized membranes and analyzed using high performance liquid chromotagraphy coupled with electrospray ionization high-resolution accurate-mass spectrometry.
 See Holm et al. 2022 for more methods and results.
+Lead PI: Benjamin Van Mooy, Woods Hole Oceanographic Institution

 The data are available on MetaboLights using the study number MTBLS2838 (<https://www.ebi.ac.uk/metabolights/MTBLS2838/descriptors>) and DeepDOM samples include the identifier KN210_4 in the second field of the sample names.